 - Photocopy of your passport and the original document

 - Photocopy of your visa and the original document

-- Proof of address of the country you live in (e.g., a utility bill or official government document such as a driver’s license
+- Proof of address of the country you live in (e.g., a utility bill or official government document such as a driver’s license; and

-- Proof of address in India (where you are staying)
+- Proof of address where you are staying in India.

 Wi-Fi: Most hotels and many cafes are equipped with wireless internet.

-Voltage: Voltage in India is 220 volts, and plugs are Type C and D. You will need a voltage converter and plug adapter to use American appliances.
-Power can be unreliable in India, and outages are common even in hotels and shopping malls.
+Voltage: Voltage in India is 220 volts.
+Plugs are Type C and D. You will need a voltage converter and plug adapter to use U.S. appliances.
+Power can be unreliable in India and outages are common even in hotels and shopping malls.

 India country code = 91